evertrol/TKP-web/README.rst

 Check that you have the necessary dependencies (see below), then take the following steps:

+- Put jquery.js in tkpweb/staticfiles/javascript/ (from jquery.com).
+  Note that you can also change the link in tkpweb/templates/base.html

 - copy the templates to their respective names (i.e., remove "_template" from their copy).
 There are four files: